acmattos/octoevents/README.md

 The database chosen to persist `Octo Events` data was `MongoDB`: a perfect choice to accomodate documents that comes back and forth as JSON objects.

-All classes that requires dependencies are using Kodein to deal with dependency injection.
+All classes are using Kodein to deal with dependency injection.
 This lib is written in Kotlin and supports the runtime environment very well.

+Konfig deals with properties file, providing an easy way to externalize some application's properties.

+Tests are supported by Knit and Kotlin Tent JUnit: JUnit APIs customized for Kotlin.
+Embedded MongoDB ("Organization Flapdoodle OSS") provides a platform neutral way for running a MongoDB instance during Integration Tests.
+Spring Web provides a REST client to be used inside our tests.

 ### API Packages